Tools for Data Sharing

 Focus Area: Transparency

 Access to and sharing of clinical research data are essential for the advancement of science.
-Over the last 5 years, the movement towards publicly and privately-funded research data to be openly available has markedly increased.
+Over the last decade, the movement towards publicly and privately-funded research data to be openly available has markedly increased.
 Data sharing allows sponsors and investigators to honor the essential contributions and volunteerism of clinical trial participants, to ensure reproducibility, and to enable the maximal use of data by the research community.

 Despite investigators’ willingness to share data, the data sharing process is often impeded by contractual disagreements and ambiguous standards of data anonymization.
 Contractual barriers to data sharing, such as restrictive terms of data use and data contribution, as well as inconsistencies in data sharing governance procedures, delay data integration by researchers using previously gathered data (secondary researchers).
 Ambiguous standards of data anonymization pose additional challenges, as existing policies and guidelines are largely silent on de-identifying data in a manner that preserves scientific utility.
 As we move toward a landscape wherein source data, study documents, and published manuscripts are made increasingly available, the need for tools that streamline contractual processes, protect participant privacy, and maintain the scientific utility of data continues to grow.